 “Last night I dreamt I went to Manderley again.”

 Alfred Hitchcock’s first American movie is extraordinary in every aspect.
-Although in later years Hitchcock dismissed the film as a mere “picturization of a novelette,” Rebecca remains one of the director’s best if least personal movies.
-The film is also one of the Master of Suspense’s most interesting movies.
+Although in later years Hitchcock dismissed the film as a mere “picturization of a novelette,” Rebecca remains one of the director’s best, if least personal projects.
+The film is also one of the Master of Suspense’s most interesting ventures.

 Adapted from Daphne du Maurier’s novel and produced independently by David O. Selznick (Gone with the Wind), Rebecca is every bit as good as its reputation suggests.
 The film excels as a psychological thriller, as a character study, as a Gothic romance.
 It’s moody, fascinating and entertaining all at once.
 This is all the more incredible considering the film’s behind-the-scenes problems.

 According to Leonard J. Leff’s book Hitchcock & Selznick, Selznick ordered Hitchcock to stick close to the book.
 Hitchcock apparently fought like a titan to put his personal stamp on the material, tweaking things here and there.
 Selznick didn’t appreciate the director’s idiosyncrasies and told him, “We bought Rebecca and we intend to make Rebecca.”
 Producer and director also tussled over casting, sets, camera set-ups, editing, etc.

 Hitchcock was so frustrated with Selznick’s micromanagement that I don’t think he realized du Maurier’s narrative is very “Hitchcockian.”
 And the book influenced Hitchcock in profound ways; he took some of author’s themes and made them his own.

 Whether he was willing to admit it or not, Rebecca fits nicely into Hitchcock’s filmography: the juxtaposition of opposites (The Shadow of a Doubt and Strangers on a Train), the dead influencing the living (The Trouble with Harry and Psycho), unhealthy obsession (Vertigo and Marnie), etc., they’re all elements that can be found in both du Maurier’s story and Hitchcock’s movies.

 Rebecca doesn’t contain the spectacular visuals that we’ve come to expect from the Master of Suspense and that’s okay.
 Hitchcock effectively suggests all sorts of complex ideas and emotions with a minimum of film wizardry.